ttu/dotnet-fake-json-server/README.md

 #### Avoiding mid-air collisions

-If `PUT` request containts `If-Match` header, header's value is compared to the item to be updated.
+If the `PUT` request contains the `If-Match` header, the header's value is compared to the item to be updated.
 If the value matches to the item's checksum then items is updated, else `412 Precondition Failed` is returned.

 ## Routes, Functionalities and Examples